azurecitadel/azurecitadel/content/marketplace/partnercenter.md

 ---
 title: "Partner Center"
 author: [ "Mike Ormond" ]
-description: "Enroll in Partner Center to Publish Offers"
+description: "Enrolling in Partner Center to Publish Offers"
 date: 2021-01-06
 weight: 20
 menu:
   side:
     parent: 'marketplace'
 ---

+## Introduction

 Partner Center is a portal for Microsoft Partners to manage their relationship with Microsoft and their customers.
 It includes functionality to manage Microsoft Partner Network (MPN) membership and benefits, the Cloud Solution Provider (CSP) programme, analytics, incentives and access to publish offers to marketplace including the Commercial Marketplace.